arunbaby0/arunbaby.com/_dsa/0003-merge-sorted-lists.md

             fh.close()
 ```

 **Key Insight:** The merge pattern scales from simple linked lists to **distributed data systems processing terabytes**.
-The algorithm stays the same—only the data structures change.
+The algorithm stays the same, only the data structures change.

 ---